Frequently Asked Questions

 What is the worship service like?

-Second’s worship experiences have something for everyone.
+Second’s worship experiences has something for everyone.
 We enjoy singing songs of praise, contemporary Christian music, as well as the traditional hymns of our faith.
 Prayer and music are a central part of each worship experience.
 All of the messages delivered from the pulpit by Second’s Ministerial Staff are based in the Bible, relevant to modern life,and intentional in teaching God’s word in Spirit and Truth, while delivering souls and bringing new believers to Christ.

 What kind of church is Second?